Home

 As well as being used in concrete, CACs are also used in grouts and other specialised applications, often mixed with Portland cement and other materials such as gypsum.

-Lime concrete and mortar
+Lime concrete and mortar - the most basic cementitious material

 • Cracks that develop in lime mortar tend to heal themselves, unlike conventional mortar made with Portland Cement.

 • Lime mortar is usually weaker than mortars made with Portland Cement and so can be removed from the brick or stone at the end of the useful life of the building.
-Particularly in the case of bricks, this means that they can be recycled, saving a lot of energy otherwise needed to make newbricks.
+Particularly in the case of bricks, this means that they can be recycled, saving a lot of energy otherwise needed to make new bricks.
 Bricks used with mortar made with Portland Cement generally can’t be re-used as it is difficult to detach the mortar from the brick without damaging it.

 • Lime is produced at a lower temperature than Portland Cement, so other things being equal, it takes less energy to produce a lime mortar compared with a mortar containing Portland Cement.